cmcmA20/cubical-mini/NAMING.md

   Numerical subscripts should be preferred to indicate hlevel, but can be used for other purposes if it improves readability.

+  The order is as following:
+  - Other subscript
+  - Numerical subscript
+  - Other superscript
+  - Numerical superscript

 * Use `equiv` or `≃` to refer to equivalences of types or structures.
   Operators can use subscript `ₑ`.